publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schIV/ptB/m__us_usc_t20_s7173.md

         (2)

-         notify the State educational agency of the finding of noncompliance, and, in such notification, shall—
+         notify the State educational agency of the finding of noncompliance and, in such notification—

             (A) cite the specific provisions in the application that are not in compliance; and